-Established in mid-2016, this three-year investment is developing and evaluating new scion varieties of passionfruit to ensure the sustainability of the industry.
-It is working towards the release of new commercial varieties before varietal decline affects the profitability of current ones such as Sweetheart and Misty Gem.
+Spanning from mid-2016 to mid-2020, this investment developed and evaluated new scion varieties of passionfruit to ensure the sustainability of the industry.
+The project worked towards the release of new commercial varieties before varietal decline affects the profitability of current ones such as Sweetheart and Misty Gem.

 Read through the presentations delivered at the Passionfruit Australia Alstonville Field Day in July 2019:

 - Presentation by Peter Bundock, Research Fellow (Plant Science) at Southern Cross University

 - Presentation by Tobias Kretzschmar,Associate Professor (Plant Science) at Southern Cross University.

 Several articles relating to the project were also released via the levy-funded The Passion Vine magazine, produce under the industry's levy-funded communications program, see below:

 - See progress updates on the project on p12-14 in December 2016 edition

 - Researcher Peter Bundock provided a detailed summary of recent project activities in the Spring 2017 edition

 - Read about the progress of the project and the independent review which took place in late 2018 to early 2019 on p14 of the Winter 2019 edition